 Relaxing in a hot spring is one of the best things about traveling in Japan.
 Solaniwa Onsen Osaka Bay Tower is an excellent place to experience a wide variety of hot springs and enjoy various shows.
 Only about 8 minutes from JR Osaka Station, it’s conveniently located for Osaka sightseers and even offers a free shuttle service to nearby Universal Studios Japan.
 So put on a yukata and feel your fatigue slip away!

 Kansai's largest hot spring theme park, Solaniwa Onsen

-The open-air hot spring opened in February 2019 with the intention of bringing the feeling of a town from Azuchi-Momoyama period into the modern world.
-The spacious hall reproduces a traditional Japanese townscape, and as you walk across the wooden bridge you’ll be transformed into resident of a time gone by.
+The open-air hot spring opened in February 2019 and really brings the old ways of relaxation in the Azuchi-Momoyama period into the modern world.
+Walk into the traditional Japanese townscape, and you’ll be transformed into resident of a time gone by.

-Directly connected to JR Bentencho Station, access to the facitly is superb.
-Directions from the station platform to the hot springs are prominently displayed and easy to understand, so guest can get there without difficulty.
+Directly connected to JR Bentencho Station, access to the facitly couldn't be easier.
+Directions from the station platform to the hot springs are prominently displayed and easy to understand, so it's hard to get lost.

-After checking in at the reception desk, guests choose their favorite yukata to wear.
+After checking in at the reception desk, choose your favorite yukata!
 There are seven styles for women, four for men, and two for children.
 Since shoes are prohibited on the grounds, you can leave yours in this area.

 The second floor features a restaurant and shopping area and a hot stone spa.
-The third floor is a vast rest area, while the fourth floor is home to a garden where you can enjoy footbaths, and the bathrooms are found on the fith floor.
+The third floor is a huge rest area, while the fourth floor is home to a garden where you can enjoy footbaths, and the bathrooms are found on the fifth floor.

 Nine different baths